PRS Self-assessment tool

 If you need to pay the 6.5% rate because you do not fall under the PRS definition of amateur

-• in the 6.5% box enter the combined gross ticket income for all ticketed events you are paying for.
-Note that as there is a minimum fee of £32.49 then if your combined gross income is under £500 you will need to enter a minimum figure of 500 into this field – if less than 500 in total you can declare the actual gross amount as part of the programme submission
+• You will need to use the 6.5% boxes to complete your return, with each box relating to a single event. in the 6.5% box enter the gross ticket income for the event you are paying for.
+Note that as there is a minimum fee of £32.49 (+VAT) then if your combined gross income is under £500 you will need to enter a minimum figure of 500 into this field – if less than 500 in total you can declare the actual gross ticket amount as part of the programme submission

 • The form will automatically calculate the fee owed based on the gross ticket income and add this to the total renewal amount due